 What to do if there is lightening

 Confession time: Lightening is my second biggest fear in the backcountry.
 I fear lightening more than I fear bears, snakes and drowning combined (though less than murderers).
-It’s because getting struck by lightning is such a freak accident that there really isn’t much you can do to prevent it.
+It’s because getting struck by lightening is such a freak accident that there really isn’t much you can do to prevent it.

 20. Follow lightening safety best practices